Published and Forthcoming Manuscripts

 with James Andreoni, Deniz Aydin, Blake Barton, and B. Douglas Bernheim

-[revision submitted at the Journal of Political Economy]
+[accepted at the Journal of Political Economy]

 In settings with uncertainty, tension exists between ex ante and ex post notions of fairness (e.g., equal opportunity versus equal outcomes).
 In a laboratory experiment, the most common behavioral pattern is for subjects to select the ex ante fair alternative ex ante, and switch to the ex post fair alternative ex post.
 One potential explanation embraces consequentialism and construes the reversals as manifestations of time inconsistency.
 Another abandons consequentialism, thereby avoiding the implication that revisions imply inconsistency.
 We test between these explanations by examining the demand for commitment, and contingent planning.
 The hypothesis of time-consistent non-consequentialism receives strong support.

 There is significant variation in the percentage of adults registered as organ donors across the United States.
 Some of this variation may be due to characteristics of the sign-up process, in particular the form that is used when state residents apply for or renew their driver’s licenses.
 However, it is difficult to model and predict the success of the different forms with typical methods, due to the exceptionally large feature space and the limited data.
 To surmount this problem, I apply a methodology that uses data on subjective non-choice reactions to predict choices.
 I find that active (ie yes-no) framing of the designation question decreases designation rates by 2-3 percentage points relative to an opt-in framing.
 Additionally, I show that this methodology can predict behavior in an experimental setting involving social motives where we have good structural benchmarks.
 More generally, this methodology can be used to perform policy pseudo-experiments where field experiments would prove prohibitively expensive or difficult.